 Center the planter box underneath your window.
 Mark where the studs are onto the box.
-Drill pilot holes through the back side of the box and into the stud.
-Be sure to properly align markings, so that the planter box is level.
+Drill pilot holes through the backside of the box and into the stud.
+Be sure to align markings so that the planter box is level properly.

 Attach Window Box and Add Liners

 Bolt the window box planter to the wall using a socket wrench to attach it to the wall with lag bolts.
-Then, place the plastic window liners in the cedar window.
+Then, place the plastic window liners in the cedar window box.

 Add Potting Mix and Flowers

-Grab a sack of potting mix which is specifically designed for planters.
+Grab a sack of potting mix, which is designed explicitly for planters.
 Fill the window box planter 1”-2” from the top edge with the potting mix.
 Smooth out the potting mix.
 With the plants still in the containers, arrange your plants to whatever looks best for your visual look.

-Start on one end of the window box, begin removing flowers from their containers and planting.
+Start on one end of the window box, begin removing flowers from their containers, and plant.
 Gently break apart the bottom of the root base so that the roots will grow and expand faster.
-Then add in a fertilizer, cover plants with extra potting mix and water.
+Then add in a fertilizer, and cover plants with extra potting mix and water.

-While almost every window box can be beautiful, there are a few simple steps in choosing flowers.
-A great design will include; thrillers, spillers and fillers!
+While every window box planter can be beautiful, there are a few simple steps in choosing flowers.
+A great design will include; thrillers, spillers, and fillers!